eigenhombre/vagrant-i3live/README.md

     ./setup.py develop

 The last step will download needed Python dependencies.

+*NOTE*: if you see a stacktrace ending in

+     TypeError: 'NoneType' object is not callable

+it should still work fine (it seems to be a result of a slightly flaky dependency installation process); if in doubt, run `./setup.py develop` again.

 *NOTE*: At the moment, the `python-twitter` module must be installed manually as well: